Freika/dawarich/README.md

 - [How to track your location to Dawarich with OwnTracks](https://github.com/Freika/dawarich/wiki/How-to-track-your-location-to-Dawarich-with-OwnTracks)
 - [How to export your data from Dawarich](https://github.com/Freika/dawarich/wiki/How-to-export-your-data-from-Dawarich)

+More guides can be found in the [Wiki](https://github.com/Freika/dawarich/wiki#how-tos)

 ## Features

 ### Location Tracking